 Jose Cruzado: When I speak to folks, I try to help them find those things that are ...
 I want to put that in the right sense.
 You're trying to bring out the best in people.
-You're helping them find what's great about them, what's unique about them, what do they bring to the table that's unique and helping them feel comfortable about participating.
+You're helping them find what's great about them, what's unique about them, what do they bring to the table that's unique and helping them feel comfortable about them and participating.

-I think that this should be edited from the recording?
-I want to help people understand that it's important to share who they are, what they are, not only them but those that are listening to kind of listen with an open mind and accept that their experiences are not a hindrance to the committee or to the group, but a big contribution to the group.
+Jose Cruzado: so one of the issues that we have, because we talk about diversity quite a bit.
+But one of the things that we don't talk about is inclusion.
+In my own experience, I've been shy about speaking up at meetings, speaking up about my own personal experiences for fear of being, I don't want to say ridiculed, that's a little bit of a harsh word, but being judged because I have that different background.
+I want to help people understand that it's important to share who they are, what they are, not only them but those that are listening to kind of listen with an open mind and accept that those experiences are not a hindrance to the committee or to the group, but a big contribution to the group.